Center for Languages and Cultures

 Submit your work to the literary journal!

-Trojan Bloom, USC’ Multilingual Literary Journal is accepting submissions until October 4, 2024.
+Trojan Bloom, USC’ Multilingual Literary Journal will start accepting submissions for the Spring issue soon!

 Certificate of Language Proficiency in Two or More Languages